digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-09-15-blog-the-news-media-bargaining-code-is-not-fit-for-any-purpose.md

   * Focus on creating a systemic solution which supports a diverse and dynamic space for all types of journalism in Australia such as the [Independent Future Fund for Journalism.][4]
   * Adequately fund and support the public broadcasters.
   * Broaden and fix the definition of news covered by the current proposal.
-  * Do not fixate the proposal to Google and Facebook, but broaden the scope of “_digital platform service_” to create a model which enables other platforms to emerge in this space with similar functionality (influence, advertising practices, impact on media providers, etc).
+  * Do not fixate the proposal to Google and Facebook, but broaden the scope of "_digital platform service_" to create a model which enables other platforms to emerge in this space with similar functionality (influence, advertising practices, impact on media providers, etc).
   * Do not allow individual news corporations to negotiate special terms with the platforms directly.

 We have put together a series of social media tiles to explain the Code and our position on it.
 You can see the tiles below or on our [Instagram Page.][5]